oicr-gsi/vidarr/plugin-guide.md

 to filter on runs.
 A filter could query Pinery and get all the external identifiers associated with that run and then construct a query based on those to match workflow runs that use any of those identifiers.

+# Log File Stashers
+Log file stashers implement `ca.on.ocir.gsi.vidarr.LogFileStasherProvider` and `ca.on.ocir.gsi.vidarr.LogFileStasher`.
+These plugins are responsible for copying failed log files to a useful repository and proving some JSON value to locate it that can be included in a workflow run's debugging information.

+The stasher will be given the Vidarr ID of the workflow run, the path to the log file, a monitor to control execution, and additional labels.
+Unlike other plugins, log stashers do not get crash recovery; it is assumed that logs can be imported in an idempotent way, so the log stash will simply be re-issued.
+The log stashing may execute asynchronously though.

+The workflow engine that is stashing can provide a collection of labels that provide additional information about the job to the stasher.
+This allows a job that has several logs to stash to be included in a way that can be separate.